nflverse/nflfastR/README.md

       - [Example 7: Plot offensive and defensive EPA per play for a given season](#example-7-plot-offensive-and-defensive-epa-per-play-for-a-given-season)
+      - [Example 8: Working with roster and position data](#example-8-working-with-roster-and-position-data)
   - [More information](#more-information)
   - [Data repository](#data-repository)
   - [About](#about)